Tray Table, No Reservations

-Tuesday, November 3, 2009 Now, dining at 30,000 feet (in the front cabin) can compete with fine restaurants on the ground.
+Now, dining at 35,000 feet (in the front cabin) can compete with fine restaurants on the ground.
 OK, stay with me on this, I will explain.
 There is a new kind of culinary competition among airlines; even economy international passengers can be treated to more than four salty peanuts per flight.
-After all, they have to keep you amused for 8 hours some how.
+After all, they have to keep you amused for 8 hours somehow.
 Airlines must figure that their first class and business class passengers have higher expectations for those costly fares, and demand more from inflight dining service by well trained flight attendants.
 Here’s a look at what the top international airlines have on the menu.

 Gulf Air's first-class meal service was recently rated the best in the world as they are the only airline with a chef on board.
 Gulf Air’s professional chef oversees every aspect of preparation.
 Top-quality dishes like honey-glazed quail on a sweet potato cake or Arabic spiced veal ragout.
 Hamburger, probably not.